Jancis Robinson: Career

 She has an honorary doctorate from the Open University, and was made an OBE in 2003, among numerous other awards for her writing.
 Her accolades include multiple Glenfiddich Awards and André Simon Memorial Awards, and a selection as the Decanter "1999 Woman of the Year".
 In 2016, she was made an Officier de l'Ordre du Mérite Agricole, was given the German VDP association's highest honour and won for fourth James Beard Award in the US.

 Following a difference of opinion with Robert Parker over the 2003 vintage of Château Pavie, the following media coverage frequently described a "war of words" between the two critics.
-Less dramatic than the predominant press view, Robinson and Parker as of 2008 had a cordial relationship.
+In 2008, Robinson contested that they had an antagonistic relationship.

 In 2012, Allen Lane (Penguin) in the UK and Ecco in the US published a 1,200-page book called Wine Grapes co-authored by Robinson with Julia Harding MW and Jose Vouillamoz which won every major wine book award.
 The book provides comprehensive details on 1,368 vine varieties and won six major wine book awards.

-In 2018, Jancis appeared in the film SOMM 3 to taste some of the world's finest wines and discuss the Judgment of Paris (wine) with some of the world's most respected wine figures including the late Steven Spurrier (wine merchant).
+In 2018, Jancis Robinson collaborated with designer Richard Brendon to create the Original Universal Wine Glass, designed to enhance the enjoyment of all wines, including sparkling, still, fortified, and sweet varieties.
+The collection also included decanters, stemless glasses, and a polishing cloth.
+In 2024, they introduced the Precision Wine Glass, a machine-made version of the Original, offering the same exceptional design with advanced durability.

+In 2018, Robinson appeared in the documentary SOMM 3.

+In 2021, Recurrent Ventures acquired Jancis Robinson’s website, JancisRobinson.com, for an undisclosed sum.
+She continues to run the editorial team and contribute her own writing.

+Personal life

-Robinson is married to the food writer Nick Lander, author of The Art of the Restaurateur; they have three children, Julia, William and Rose.
+Robinson is married to the food writer Nicholas Lander, author of The Art of the Restaurateur; they have three children.